MARKETS-GLOBAL-Dollar gains on GDP, pushing oil, stocks lower

 retreat after earlier gains.

-seven-week low after the ECB cut rates to a record low and said
+against the dollar after the ECB cut rates to a record low and

-it would prime banks with liquidity into 2015 to keep the euro
+said it would prime banks with liquidity into 2015 to keep the

 American economy grew in the third quarter at the quickest pace

-in a year, while U.S. jobless claims fell in the latest week.
+in a year while U.S. jobless claims fell in the latest week.
+The

-The data supported the case for a cutback in stimulus by the
+data supported the case for a cutback in stimulus by the Federal

 stronger dollar, while plentiful crude supplies and continued